axruffin2055/How-to-install-Windows-11-on-a-clean-disk/README.md

 Prerequisites
 - A working PC to prepare the installer
-- USB drive (8GB minimum, 16GB+ recommended)
+- USB drive (8GB minimum, 16GB or more is recommended)
 - Reliable internet to download ISO and tools
-- Backed-up personal data from target disk
+- Backed-up personal data from Windows 11 disk
 - Familiarity with boot menus/BIOS settings

 Installation Steps